U.S. flag

 Disease or Syndrome

-Proud syndrome is an X-linked developmental disorder characterized by agenesis of the corpus callosum, severe mental retardation, seizures, and spasticity.
+Proud syndrome is an X-linked developmental disorder characterized by agenesis of the corpus callosum, severely impaired intellectual development, seizures, and spasticity.
 Males are severely affected, whereas females may be unaffected or have a milder phenotype (Proud et al., 1992).
 Proud syndrome is part of a phenotypic spectrum of disorders caused by mutation in the ARX gene comprising a nearly continuous series of developmental disorders ranging from lissencephaly (LISX2; 300215) to Proud syndrome to infantile spasms without brain malformations (DEE1; 308350) to syndromic (309510) and nonsyndromic (300419) mental retardation (Kato et al., 2004; Wallerstein et al., 2008).

 Bohring-Opitz syndrome